 There are also plenty of picturesque villages on the outskirts of Derby to explore, such as Ockbrook, Duffield or the pretty market town of Ashbourne.

-There are several lovely National Trust properties near Derby including Kedleston Hall (read a great review of Kedleston Hall from fellow blogger, Castles and Turrets here), Calke Abbey and Sudbury Hall (currently shut).
+There are several lovely National Trust properties near Derby including Kedleston Hall (read a great review of Kedleston Hall from fellow blogger, Castles and Turrets here), Calke Abbey and Sudbury Hall.

 Where to stay in Derby

 Morley Hayes is located just outside Derby is a tranquil country hideaway.
 Situated on a golf course it’s a relaxing base to explore the city centre from.
 I stayed here the night before my wedding and the rooms and service are just lovely.

 Penta Hotel is a contemporary hotel located on Pride Park.
 This is a great location for Derby Arena and walking distance to the city centre.
 If you stay here, Seven at Pride Park is a good restaurant for cocktails and eating throughout the day and evening.
-Also check out their champagne breakfast.

 I haven’t yet stayed but The Coach House is a stylishly decorated B&B, conveniently located particularly if you wanted to be based near Darley Abbey (great for bars, restaurants; walks and historic architecture)

-Jurys Inn is a chain hotel but in a great location for the cathedral quarter which is only a short walk away.
+Leonardo Hotel Derby (previously Jurys Inn) is a chain hotel but in a great location for the cathedral quarter which is only a short walk away.